-The Fundraiser qualification is suitable for those in entry level positions within Charitable or not-for-profit organisations looking to progress their career in fundraising.
-Responsible for delivering day-to-day fundraising activities that provide essential income, and engagement with supporters.
+The Fundraiser qualification is suitable for those in junior fundraising positions within charitable or not-for-profit organisations looking to progress their career in fundraising.
+Fundraising comprises a broad range of roles, including philanthropy and major gifts, corporate partnerships, direct marketing, individual giving, fundraising events, community fundraising and legacies.
+The ideal candidate is responsible for delivering day-to-day fundraising activities that provide essential income, and engagement with supporters in support of the fundraising strategy and projects.
 They will carry out research for opportunities and analyse data to support proposals for developing fundraising activities.

 What you will learn:

 Commercial understanding of the third sector and fundraising environment

 Regulation, legislation and codes of practice

 Methodologies to undertake internal and external analysis and evaluation of fundraising products and services